A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Conclusion

 \section{Conclusion}

-We present a novel non-parametric method termed backdoor-HSIC (bd-HSIC), which is an importance weighted covariance-based statistic to test the causal null hypothesis, or \textit{do-null}.
+We present a novel non-parametric method termed backdoor-HSIC (bd-HSIC), which is an importance-weighted covariance-based statistic to test the causal null hypothesis, or \textit{do-null}.
 We first show that our proposed estimator for bd-HSIC is consistent.
-Experiments on a variety of synthetic datasets, ranging from linear dependencies to non-linear dependencies with different numbers of confounders and treatments, show that bd-HSIC is a flexible method with wider coverage of scenarios compared to parametric methods such as PDS.
-Finally, we compare bd-HSIC to PDS on two real-world datasets, where bd-HSIC exhibits good power.
-A major benefit of bd-HSIC is that can serve as a powerful tool in causal inference as it complements parametric methods as PDS.
+Experiments on a variety of synthetic data sets, including linear and non-linear dependencies, with different numbers of confounders and treatments, show that bd-HSIC is a flexible method with wider coverage of scenarios than parametric methods such as PDS.
+Finally, we compare bd-HSIC to PDS on two real-world data sets.
+Assuming a valid choice of confounders $Z$ satisfying the back door criterion, the test evaluates whether there is any effect on the distribution of the outcome.

+A major benefit of bd-HSIC is that can serve as a powerful tool in causal inference as it complements parametric methods such as PDS.
 For example, PDS generally has better power when the underlying dependency is linear but fails if the dependency is symmetrically non-linear.
-In these cases, bd-HSIC can be used as a complementary general test for non-linear causal association, which is of broad interest to all statistically inclined sciences. \\ By combining with kernel conditional independence tests, this work could be extended to testing for null \emph{conditional} average treatment effects, as well as to testing more general \emph{nested} independence constraints \citep{richardson2017nested}.
+Even Double Machine Learning, proposed in \cite{10.1111/ectj.12097} and a generalization of PDS, will not straightforwardly capture such non-linear causal dependencies without further assumptions.
+This is inherent to the design of Double Machine Learning, which is based on semi-parametric partially linear models. bd-HSIC is fully non-parametric and can be used as a general test for non-linear causal association, which is of broad interest to all statistically inclined sciences. \\ By combining with kernel conditional independence tests, this work could be extended to testing for null \emph{conditional} average treatment effects, as well as to testing more general \emph{nested} independence constraints \citep{richardson2023nested}.

+\acks{The authors would like to sincerely thank the reviewers and Silvia Chiappa for their feedback and suggestions that helped improve the paper.
+The authors are also thankful to Professor Tom Rainforth (University of Oxford) and Professor Ricardo Silva (University College London) for their suggestions.
+Robert Hu wrote the majority of the paper during his time as a PhD student at the Department of Statistics at the University of Oxford and was funded by Hennes \& Mauritz AB during his studies.